dehe1011/QuantumDNA/README.md

 ## Support

-For support, please contact the author at dennis.herb@uni-ulm.de or visit our community forum.
+For support, please contact the author at dennis.herb@uni-ulm.de.